ethereum/ethereum-org-website/src/content/nft/index.md

 That's 1.91% of the energy consumed by visa transactions.
 Question: will this increase significantly if ethereum does the same number of transactions? -->

 Importantly this improves the energy efficiency while preserving Ethereum's decentralization and security.
 Many other blockchains out there might already use some form of staking, but they're secured by a select few stakers, not the thousands that Ethereum will have.
 The more decentralization, the more secure the system.

+Timelines can't be exact at this stage, but it's estimated that the transition from mining to staking will be complete some time in 2021/2022.
+This process is known as the docking or the merge.
+[More on the docking](/eth2/the-docking/).

 [More on Eth2](/eth2/)